 Urbana shall provide to any person or company, upon request to the CFO by phone at (416) 595-9106 ext.
-240 or by email at sstinson@urbanacorp.com, one copy of (i) Urbana's current annual information form, together with any document, or the pertinent pages of any document, incorporated therein by reference, (ii) the most recently filed comparative annual financial statements of Urbana together with the report of the auditor thereon and any interim financial statements of Urbana that have been filed for any period after the end of its most recently completed financial year, as well as the related management's discussion and analysis and (iii) the management information circular of Urbana in respect of the most recent annual meeting of its shareholders.
+291 or by email at sstinson@urbanacorp.com, one copy of (i) Urbana's current annual information form, together with any document, or the pertinent pages of any document, incorporated therein by reference, (ii) the most recently filed comparative annual financial statements of Urbana together with the report of the auditor thereon and any interim financial statements of Urbana that have been filed for any period after the end of its most recently completed financial year, as well as the related management's discussion and analysis and (iii) the management information circular of Urbana in respect of the most recent annual meeting of its shareholders.
 Urbana may require the payment of a reasonable charge when the request is made by someone who is not a shareholder of Urbana, unless securities of Urbana are in the course of a distribution under a short form prospectus, in which case such documents will be provided free of charge.
-Financial information is provided in Urbana's comparative annual financial statements and management's discussion and analysis for the year ended December 31, 2021.
-Additional information regarding Urbana is also available under the Corporation's profile on SEDAR at www.sedar.com or at the Corporation's website www.urbanacorp.com.
+Financial information is provided in Urbana's comparative audited annual financial statements and management's discussion and analysis for the year ended December 31, 2024.
+Additional information regarding Urbana is also available under the Corporation's profile on SEDAR+ at www.urbanacorp.com.